apache/parquet-format/Geospatial.md

 ## Bounding Box

 A geospatial instance has at least two coordinate dimensions: X and Y for 2D coordinates of each point.
+Please note that X is longitude/easting and Y is latitude/northing.
 A geospatial instance can optionally have Z and/or M values associated with each point.

 The Z values introduce the third dimension coordinate.
 Usually they are used to indicate the height, or elevation.